So easy and deliciously sweet - Vegan Strawberry Shortcake is the perfect summertime dessert and simply wonderful during strawberry season!

 Let me tell you: this recipe is not only the perfect dessert for summer, but delicious any time of the year.
 For the best flavor, I definitely recommend enjoying these little creations of goodness when strawberries are in season.

 You can serve strawberry shortcake on its own, as a dessert or as part of an afternoon tea - or simply as a snack!
+And if you're a fan of strawberries, also try my Vegan Bread Pudding Recipe with strawberries and rhubarb to get your dose of seasonal fruits!

 What is strawberry shortcake?